ThilakKumar-A/aiunittesting/README.md

-AI Unit Testing for Angular using Private LLM (Qwen-0.5-Coder)
+###AI Unit Testing for Angular using Private LLM (Qwen-0.5-Coder)
+Overview

-This repository presents an AI-driven unit testing system for Angular applications using a privately hosted Large Language Model (LLM) based on Qwen-0.5-Coder (0.5B).
-The model is fine-tuned on custom Angular source code and unit test datasets to automatically generate and enhance Jasmine/Karma test cases.
+This project provides an AI-powered unit testing framework for Angular applications using a privately hosted Large Language Model (LLM) based on Qwen-0.5-Coder (0.5B).
+The model is fine-tuned on custom Angular source code and corresponding unit test datasets to automatically generate high-quality Jasmine/Karma test cases.

-The solution is designed for secure, offline, and enterprise environments where source code privacy is critical.
-All model inference and fine-tuning are performed locally or within a private infrastructure, eliminating the need for external cloud-based LLM APIs.
+The system is designed for secure, offline, and enterprise environments where source code confidentiality is a priority.
+All inference and fine-tuning operations are performed locally or within private infrastructure, with no dependency on external cloud-based AI services.

-Features
+Key Features

-Private LLM-based unit test generation for Angular applications
+Automated unit test generation for Angular applications

-Fine-tuned Qwen-0.5-Coder model for improved Angular test accuracy
+Private LLM deployment using Qwen-0.5-Coder

+Fine-tuned model trained on Angular-specific code and tests

-Automatic generation of Jasmine/Karma test files
+Generates Jasmine/Karma-compatible test files

-Support for Angular components, services, pipes, and guards
+Supports components, services, pipes, and guards

-Secure, offline execution with no data leakage
+Offline and secure execution

-Easily extensible architecture for CI/CD integration
+CI/CD-friendly and extensible architecture

-Architecture Overview
+Architecture

-The system analyzes Angular source files and extracts relevant context, which is then passed to the fine-tuned Qwen-0.5-Coder model.
-The model generates unit test cases, including mocks and edge cases, following Angular testing best practices.
-Generated tests are validated and formatted to ensure compatibility with Angular’s testing framework.
+Angular source files are parsed and preprocessed

+Relevant code context is extracted and structured

+Context is passed to the fine-tuned Qwen-0.5-Coder model

+Unit test files are generated following Angular testing best practices

+Tests are validated and formatted for execution

-Model Details
+Model Information

-Base Model: Qwen-0.5-Coder
+Base Model: Qwen-0.5-Coder (0.5B parameters)

-Fine-Tuning Method: Supervised fine-tuning using custom datasets
+Fine-Tuning Approach: Supervised fine-tuning (SFT)

-Training Data: Angular code and corresponding unit test pairs
+Training Data: Angular code and corresponding Jasmine/Karma tests

-Deployment: Local machine or private cloud environment
+Inference Mode: Local or private cloud deployment

 Technology Stack